syncfusion-content/xamarin-docs/Xamarin/SfListView/Header and Footer.md

 # Header and Footer

-This section explains you about how to define and customize the header and footer in SfListView and about properties which provides different functionalities for header and footer.
+This section explains about how to define and customize the header and footer in SfListView.

-## Customization of Header and Footer
+## Adding Header and Footer

-[SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html) let’s you to customize the appearance of header and footer by using [SfListView.HeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HeaderTemplate.html) and [SfListView.FooterTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~FooterTemplate.html) properties.
+[SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html) let’s you to add and customize the appearance of header and footer by setting the [SfListView.HeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HeaderTemplate.html) and [SfListView.FooterTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~FooterTemplate.html).

 The following example illustrates how to set the `HeaderTemplate` in SfListView.